TatianaTylosky/mentor-material/mentor-field-guide.md

 **Pair Programming**

 Pair programming is a great way to teach students how to tackle problems, and gives them incredible insight to a method that many programmers use every day.
-Read up on Pair-Programming Styles.
+Read up on [Pair-Programming Styles] (http://agilerichmond.com/attachments/article/82/Pair%20Programming%20Handout.pdf).
 We recommend you be the navigator!
 Tools like madeye.io and nitrous.io are great for this, but feel free to suggest your favorite.

 **Awesome Analogies**